The 2022 grant application is now closed. Please check back next spring for the Summer 2023 application cycle.

 Ethnicity, Migration, Rights Thesis Research Grant

 The Committee on Ethnicity, Migration, Rights (EMR) awards summer grants to assist Harvard juniors with research for a senior honors thesis.
-The department(s) in which the thesis will be written is open so long as research addresses one or more areas of ethnicity, migration, human rights, and/or indigeneity.
+The department(s) in which the thesis will be written is open so long as research addresses one or more areas of ethnicity, race, im/migration, Indigeneity, and human rights.
 Applicants may be pursuing EMR as a secondary field, but this is not a requirement.
 Grantees must spend a minimum of six weeks engaged in research activities.
 Special consideration will be given to projects for which there are fewer sources of funding offered through other campus entities (e.g., projects requiring domestic travel).

 ________________________________________